influxdata/docs-v2/content/chronograf/v1.9/guides/create-alert-rules.md

 7. Click **Save Rule**.

+## Enable and disable alert rules

+To enable and disable alerts, click on **{{< icon "alert" "v2">}} Alerting** in the left navigation bar and select **Alert Rules**.

+  - To enable an alert rule, locate the alert rule and click the box **Task Enabled**.
+A blue dot shows the task is enabled.
+A message will appear letting you know the rule was enabled successfully.
+  - To disable an alert rule, click the box **Task Enabled**.
+The blue dot will disappear and you will receive a message letting you know the alert was successfully disabled.

+## Delete alert rules

+To delete an alert, click on **{{< icon "alert" "v2">}} Alerting** in the left navigation bar and select **Alert Rules**.

+1. Locate the alert you want to delete by its name.
+2. Hover over the "Task Enabled" box for the specific rule, and a **Delete** button will appear to the right.
+3. Click **Delete** to delete the rule.

+**NOTE:** Once you delete a rule, it will be removed permanently.
+This action cannot be undone.

 ## View alert history

 Chronograf lets you view your alert history on the **Alert History** page.